ihmeuw/cascade-at/docs/user/object_wrapper.rst

        Set the model in order to make a new database, overwriting whatever was there.
 Cannot currently read a model.

+    .. py:attribute:: locations

+       Set locations from a dataframe.

     .. py:attribute:: data